mezardini/mezardini/README.md

 -->

-# Python (Django) Developer

-Welcome to the GitHub repository of a Python developer with expertise in Django.
-This repository showcases a collection of projects and code samples that demonstrate the developer's skills and experience in building web applications using Python and the Django framework.

-## Projects

-- Project 1: [Project Name]
-  - Description: Briefly describe the project and its purpose.
-  - Technologies: List the technologies used in the project (e.g., Python, Django, HTML, CSS, JavaScript).
-  - Key Features: Highlight the main features or functionalities implemented in the project.
-  - Screenshots: Optionally include screenshots or images to visually represent the project.

-- Project 2: [Project Name]
-  - Description: Briefly describe the project and its purpose.
-  - Technologies: List the technologies used in the project (e.g., Python, Django, HTML, CSS, JavaScript).
-  - Key Features: Highlight the main features or functionalities implemented in the project.
-  - Screenshots: Optionally include screenshots or images to visually represent the project.

-...

 ## Code Samples

 In addition to complete projects, this repository also contains code samples that demonstrate specific functionalities or techniques.
 These code samples cover various aspects of Python and Django development, including: